CharaChorder/nexus/README.md

    | Linux                                                                             | [nexus](https://github.com/CharaChorder/nexus/releases/download/latest/nexus)             |
    | macOS (Currently CLI-only ([#7](https://github.com/CharaChorder/nexus/issues/7))) | [nexus-macos](https://github.com/CharaChorder/nexus/releases/download/latest/nexus-macos) |

 2. For the MSI, run the installer.
-If Windows Defender/Smart Screen asks, choose `Allow` or `Run Anyway`.
+If Windows Defender/Smart Screen asks, choose `More info`, then `Run Anyway`.
 The MSI will install `nexusw.exe` to `%LOCALAPPDATA%\Programs\nexus\nexus.exe`, and add Desktop and Start Menu shortcuts.
 (If you don't like this, sorry, why not contribute a PR to implement [#114](https://github.com/CharaChorder/nexus/issues/114)?).
 You can now launch nexus from the Start Menu like any other program.